filecoin-saturn/contracts/README.md

 function releasePayout(address account, uint256 index) external {...}
 ```

 > TODO: currently new payouts are instantiated by passing `(address[] memory payees, uint256[] memory shares_)` to the `payout` function.
 Ideally we'd like to move to a model where these values are tallied up progressively as time goes on, perhaps using `rewardPayee` or `penalizePayee` or `banPayee` functions, all of which would give users insight into the expected payout for the _current epoch_ before a payout is generated.
-For instance:
+This could be done on a separate `Evaluator` contract which calls `PayoutFactory` at regular epochs.
+Example function:

 ```solidity
 /**